joshuajnoble/transformers_4_forecasting/index.md

 Feature 7 station: 428.761398
 ```

 CO is strongly predictive of PM2.5 and stations are not.
-But, let's think a bit about this: we could guess that air pollution in one part of the city might be worse than others.
+But let's think a bit about this: we could guess that air pollution in one part of the city might be worse than others.
 It *could* be tempting to flatten everything down to remove the distinctions of the stations but we should also make sure that our stations aren't significant when treated like a time series.
 One way of doing this is to use Dynamic Time Warping to see how different our time series are from one another.

 What we want from dynamic time warping is a metric of how much we would need to move one single valued time series in order to make it match another.
 In this case, a Euclidean distance is simple and easily interpretable: